cepdnaclk/e20-3yp-SkyT/docs/README.md

 1. Front End - React + Bootstrap
 2. Back End - Typescript
 3. Database - Mongo DB, MySQL
-4. Cloud Service Provider - Azure
+4. Cloud Service Provider - AWS

 #### Front End Designs
 To ensure a seamless user experience that balances simplicity, ease of use, and professionalism, we have developed a fully customizable dashboard with dynamic role-based access control.
 The system includes secure login and signup validation, adapting the interface dynamically based on the user’s role to enhance usability.
 Additionally, the design has undergone UI/UX testing, focusing on learnability, usability, and overall user experience, ensuring an intuitive and efficient platform for users.